SmileAPI/smile-openapi/docs/english/api-reference/Chapter-2.md

 The available resources in the Smile Open API are made up of two types:

-- Smile Network Resources
+- Smile '/branches/1.0/categories/reference/NETWORK RESOURCES'
 - User Data

-### Smile Network Resources
+### Smile '/branches/1.0/categories/reference/NETWORK RESOURCES'

 These are data resources for integrating and getting data from the Smile Open API.